marypaulin/famc/README.md

 # Feature attribution for automatic medical coding

 This project provides the code for the master's thesis "Feature attribution for automatic medical coding".
-We apply several feature attribution methods to two medical coding models, see section Models.
-We evaluate the attributions using the infidelity metric, see section Experiments.
+I apply several feature attribution methods to two medical coding models, see section Models.
+I evaluate the attributions using the infidelity metric, see section Experiments.

 ## Dependencies